pbthecoder/Kneight-Vol0.1/Vol-0.1/README.md

 win.blit(cImg, (0,0))

 It is called cImg as a test.
 I wanted to use something very, very easy to type just in case of error.
-It draws the basic images, and BGKneight's Path does not work, unfortunately.
+It draws the basic images.
 It will be replaced.

 while run: